-In 2015, the Rhode Island Department of Corrections projected that after years of steady decline, the state’s incarcerated population would grow 11 percent by FY2025, at an estimated cost to the state of $28 million dollars in additional operating and staffing costs.
+In 2015, the Rhode Island Department of Corrections projected that after years of steady decline, the state’s incarcerated population would grow 11 percent by 2025, at an estimated cost to the state of $28 million in additional operating and staffing costs.

 To address this challenge, state leaders from all three branches of government requested technical assistance from the CSG Justice Center to analyze the state’s criminal justice data, interview stakeholders from across the criminal justice system, and collaborate with the state’s Justice Reinvestment Working Group to develop data-driven policy options designed to reduce spending on corrections and increase public safety.

-Analyses conducted by the CSG Justice Center revealed that Rhode Island’s outdated probation policies have contributed significantly to the number of people incarcerated in the state.
-One-third of pretrial admissions to the state’s Adult Correctional Institutions (ACI) are for alleged violations of probation, and an estimated 60 percent of sentenced admissions are for probation violations.
+Analyses conducted by the CSG Justice Center revealed that Rhode Island’s outdated probation policies had contributed significantly to the number of people incarcerated in the state.
+One-third of pretrial admissions to the state’s Adult Correctional Institutions (ACI) were for alleged violations of probation, and an estimated 60 percent of sentenced admissions were for probation violations.

 The bipartisan 27-member Justice Reinvestment Working Group met five times between July and December of 2015 to address the issues in the state’s criminal justice system—particularly in probation.
 Ultimately, a package of legislation passed with bipartisan support in both the Senate and the House and was signed by Governor Gina Raimondo on October 5, 2017.